bcfuchs/geokey_hack/README.md

 Let people know what hashtag and handle to use for contributions on twitter.

-Make sure contributors know to turn on "location" in their twitter settings.
+Make sure contributors know to turn on "location" in the twitter app settings on their mobiles.